alertbox/docsify-served/README.hub.md

 This edition is free for unrestricted use for community users.
 By default, the `preview` or `latest` tags point to the latest Image with the latest [Docsify CLI](https://docsifyjs.github.io/docsify-cli/).
 At the moment, there aren't any other versions of any combinations.

-As with all Docker images, these like also contain other software that may be under other licenses.
+As with all Docker images, these also contain other software that may be under other licenses.